Continual Learning for Instruction Following from Realtime Feedback: Acknowledgments

 \section{Acknowledgments}

 This research was supported by ARO W911NF21-1-0106, NSF under grant No. 1750499, and a gift from Open Philanthropy.
 Suhr was supported by the NSF under grant No. DGE–2139899, and via a Facebook PhD Fellowship.
 We thank Noriyuki Kojima for discussions and sharing code, Suyi Diao for contributing to the \cerealbar implementation, and the participating MTurk workers for their work and help in refining the user experience.
+We also thank Xiang Lorraine Li and Faeze Brahman, as well as the anonymous reviewers, for providing valuable feedback.